JuliaLang/julia/README.windows.md

 ## After compiling

-Compiling using one of the options above creates a minimal Julia installation, but not some extra components (like a built-in git installation) that are included if you use install from the binary installer.
-If you need these, the easiest way to get them is to build the installer yourself using ```make win-extras``` followed by ```make binary-dist```, and then running the resulting installer.
+Compiling using one of the options above creates a basic Julia build, but not some extra components (like a built-in git installation) that are included if you run the full Julia binary installer.
+If you need these components, the easiest way to get them is to build the installer yourself using ```make win-extras``` followed by ```make binary-dist```, and then running the resulting installer.

 ## Windows Build Debugging

 ### GDB hangs with cygwin mintty

-- Run gdb under the windows console (cmd) instead. gdb [does not function properly](https://www.cygwin.com/ml/cygwin/2009-02/msg00531.html) under mintty with non-cygwin applications.
+- Run gdb under the windows console (cmd) instead. gdb [may not function properly](https://www.cygwin.com/ml/cygwin/2009-02/msg00531.html) under mintty with non-cygwin applications.
 You can use `cmd /c start` to start the windows console from mintty if necessary.

 ### GDB not attaching to the right process